Rajeshpadigela/IBM-Data-Science-Professional-Certificate/README.md

 ![IBM](http://i.imgur.com/Qktqnu1.png) INSTRUCTORS
 #### Instructors: Joseph Santarcangelo

-## This repository contains all my  Projects and the notebooks from the Course
+## This repository contains all my  Projects and the notebooks from the Certification

 ### The courses enlisted in this Certification are as follows: